Jabarabo/CHADOWN-Reloaded/README.md

 # **CHADOWN**
 ## The Basics
 CHADOWN is my C# rewrite of my shell script [SHADOWN](https://github.com/Jabarabo/SHADOWN).
 The point is so this can be run on windows unlike SHADOWN which was *NIX exclusive.
 All files are currently output into the user's Videos folder.
+This can now be changed in the program's main menu.

 ## Requirements
 [FFmpeg](https://ffmpeg.org/)